prescient-design/jamun/README.md

 ## Analysis

+Our sampling scripts produce visualizations and some simple analysis in the Weights and Biases UI.

-We provide an analysis notebook, adapted from that of [MDGen](https://github.com/bjing2016/mdgen).
+For more in-depth exploration, we provide an analysis notebook, adapted from that of [MDGen](https://github.com/bjing2016/mdgen).
 This notebook requires the run path from Weights and Biases of your sampling run.

-The analysis script has certain dependencies (eg. `pyemma`) which are slightly tricky to install.
+The analysis notebook has certain dependencies (eg. `pyemma`) which are slightly tricky to install.
 We create a new environment to avoid dependency clashes.
 Again, we recommend `uv`, but we also provide instructions for `mamba` or `conda`.